daserzw/fedoidc/doc/howto/multifederation.md

 * SS_FB.
 The Signing Service for Federation B (FB).
 * SS_FE.
 The Signing Service for the EduGAIN federation (FE).

-Note that in this document, organizations, federations and clubs/associations/groups/communities are technologically identical.
-They all have to deploy a Signing Service able to sign their members' metadata statements.

 ## Sequence of steps
 Note: processes are described as if they were always performed in a reactive way.
 Caches and proactive behaviour MUST be in-place to avoid delays in the processes.